 Rajasthan passes resolution against Citizenship Amendment Act

-After Punjab and Kerala, Rajasthan on Saturday passed a resolution against the Citizenship Amendment Act in the assembly.
+Jaipur, Jan 25: After Punjab and Kerala, Rajasthan on Saturday passed a resolution against the Citizenship Amendment Act in the assembly.

 So far, Punjab and Kerala governments have passed resolutions against the newly amended citizenship law in their legislative assemblies.